tungnm/tungnm.github.io/_posts/2019-4-12-Building-Website-With-ExpressJs.md

 This tutorial walk you through the process of building a website using Node.Js and Express.
 Node is a generic server framework that can do many things.
 Express is a library of Node for serving websites.
 Better understanding of Express will come with more coding.

 # Part I - Website: Hello world
-After this exercise you can go to a browser and type in the url: http://localhost:3000/hello to get a message replied from the server.
+The goal of this part is to setup a web server running locally in your laptop.
+The server listens for connection from local browser with the path: http:localhost:3000/hello and return a text "Hello world".
 ## Step 1 Installation
 * [Install Node.js](https://nodejs.org/en/download/)
 * Open terminal and create a folder for the project: `mkdir ~/nodeProject && cd ~/nodeProject`